InfiniBrains/Awesome-GameDev-Resources/dojo/Full-Cycle-SDL-Development.md

 ## Action
 ### 1. Clone.

-Clone your repository you created or forked in the last step;
+Clone your repository you created or forked in the last step ([Modern CPP Starter Repo](https://github.com/InfiniBrains/ModernCppStarter));

 ### 2. CMake Glob